Global Innovation Immersion (GII) - USA

 A software developer intern, Chester is undergoing his internship at Reflect, a mental health therapy startup functioning as a marketplace dedicated to connecting therapists and customers, as well as destigmatising the need to seek help for mental health.

-Also on the GII USA internship experience as an AmCham Global Innovation Immersion scholar, Chester has seen firsthand the value of GII and this entire internship experience in a world outside of his own.
+Also on the GII USA internship experience as an AmCham Global Innovation Immersion Award recipient, Chester has seen firsthand the value of GII and this entire internship experience in a world outside of his own.

 “This experience has made me more driven and I think also more interesting as an individual,’ he said.